Codeguy225/Restaurant-Inspections-Project/README.md

 ## **Results**

 Unfortunately, there was no significant correlation found.
-Many different visualization tools such as matplotlib, seaborn, and pandas were used to display the data in a fun way that Non-Data Scientist can read.
-I included a Geospatial Visualization to show the complexity of my findings.
+Many different visualization tools such as matplotlib, seaborn, and pandas were used to display the data in a way that Non-Data Scientist can read.
+I included a Geospatial Visualization to show the complexity of my findings in a fun way!

 ### Model 1